-Doing it the Amazon Prime way: A customer success story
+Doing it the Amazon way: A Black Friday Customer Success Story?

 In our experience, working with sales and customer service operations across industries, from utilities to banking to business services, there’s always something to learn from Amazon and their focus on the customer, especially when it comes to Black Friday.

 So, what makes Amazon such a valuable case study?
 Here are our key takeaways.